TEAMBCS/FB-BRUTE/README.md

 ### **5. Suggestions for Improvement**
 1. **Add Proxy Support:**
-   - Use a list of proxies to avoid rate-limiting or IP bans from Instagram.
+   - Use a list of proxies to avoid rate-limiting or IP bans from Facebook.

 2. **Error Recovery:**
    - If the tool crashes, implement a mechanism to resume from where it left off instead of starting over.